Gregory N. Hoole

 Education and Training

-- Straus Institute for Dispute Resolution, Pepperdine University, Malibu, California, Mediator Course, February 2017
+- Straus Institute for Dispute Resolution, Pepperdine University School of Law; Malibu, California; Mediator Course, February 2017

 Honors: William H. Leary Scholar; Questar Corporation Legal Scholarship

 Note & Comment Editor, Journal of Contemporary Law